Frequently Asked Questions

 How about my dog?

 Zombies LOVE animals!
 That being said, we do not recommend bringing dogs out for their stroll as the evening progresses, because there will be A LOT of foot traffic and walking-dead congestion.
 We are fairly sure that it’ll be over-stimulating for dogs, and smaller dogs run the risk of getting stepped on.
 Plus leashes run the risk of tripping others in areas of higher congestion.
 So whereas we’d love to have dogs attend, we really do advise you leave them safely at home.
-That being said, we won’t turn them away if we see them!

 Will there be tickets sold at the door?